Use other remotes to control Apple TV

 Use a network-based remote with Apple TV

-Open the Home app on the iOS device.
+Open the Home app on the iOS or iPadOS device.

 Tap the Add button, tap Add Accessory, then follow the onscreen instructions.